El Salvador fisherman washes up in Marshall Islands after year adrift

 "He got off the boat with a very bushy beard," Jack Niedenthal, a filmmaker based on Majuro, told Reuters by telephone.

-According to the authorities, Alvarenga, who has been a fisherman for 15 years, said he set sail with another fisherman, aged 15 to 18, but the teenager died a month into their ordeal.
+According to the authorities, Albarengo, who has been a fisherman for 15 years, said he set sail with another fisherman, aged 15 to 18, but the teenager died a month into their ordeal.

 They also said they were still gathering information and planned to contact his family in El Salvador and the United States.